MALAYSIA CENTRAL: The Leading Malaysia-Centric Info Portal & The Most Comprehensive Malaysian Search Directory

 View the Full MyCen Events Calendar here

-Address: Jalan Kelab, Kajang, Selangor, Malaysia
+Address: Jalan Kelab (Jalan Stadium), Kajang, Selangor, Malaysia

 Postcode (Poskod): 43000 Kajang